 ACNE: Honey is a great option for people with acne because it is antibacterial and opens the pores to allow for clarifying.

 WRINKLES: Honey is also a great choice for people with wrinkled skin or skin that needs brightened.
 This is due to its antioxidant, moisturizing and smoothing properties.

 Almond Oil & Rose Water

-Mx together gently massage underneath your eyes.
+Mx together and gently massage underneath your eyes.
 Leave on overnight.

-STRESSED OUT: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
-Maybe that’s why I’m semi addicted
+The Stressed Out: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
+Maybe that’s why I’m semi addicted…

 Almond Oil & Aloe